- Home

 If you currently commute to work, you might want to check out the government’s Cycle to Work scheme, which gives you money off a new bike and can result in significant savings.

-To find out more, you might want to read our article; A beginner’s guide to cycling.
+To find out more, you might like to read our article: A beginner’s guide to cycling.

 16. Consider switching to an electric car

-To find out more, check out our articles; 10 of the best electric cars in 2024 and Should I buy an electric car?
+To find out more, check out our articles: 10 of the best electric cars in 2025 and Should I buy an electric car?

 17. Invest ethically

-If you’re currently trying to save money, you might want to think about switching to an ethical bank or building society.
-It’s important to remember that when you have money in a current or savings account, the cash doesn’t just sit there waiting to be withdrawn; banks lend it out to businesses that need financial support.
+If you’re trying to save money, you might want to consider switching to an ethical bank or building society.
+It’s important to remember that when you have money in a current or savings account, the cash doesn’t just sit there waiting to be withdrawn; banks lend it to businesses that need financial support.

 If you invest in ethical banks and building societies, they will always look at supporting green businesses first.